SnehaAtWork/kasparro-ai-agentic-content-generation-system-sneha-dange/docs/projectdocumentation.md

 2. **Directed acyclic orchestration (DAG)**

-   * The OrchestratorAgent runs each stage in a fixed order: parse → question generation → logic engine → templater → write outputs.
+   * Orchestration Layer (LangChain)

+   The pipeline is orchestrated entirely using LangChain Runnables.
+   `run_pipeline.py` constructs a DAG of runnables, each wrapping a deterministic agent:

+   1. parse_r
+   2. questions_r
+   3. logic_r
+   4. template_r

    * No agent modifies another’s state; all data flows explicitly through return values and function parameters, preserving reproducibility and testability.

 3. **Determinism and testability**